pipe1os/file-manager/README.md

 ## Note

 Be careful with the "Organize" option because it actually moves your files.
 If something already exists in the destination it renames the incoming file (`image_1.jpg`, `image_2.jpg`, etc.) so nothing gets overwritten.
 Still, double-check the path before hitting 'y'.
-I mostly use it on my Downloads folder to nuke the clutter.
+I mostly use it on my downloads folder.